abhinav221999/Network_based_scripts/README.md

 #### Replacing Downloads
 The programme can be used to replace downloads for a target computer by a malicious file on the fly.
 #### ARP Spoofer
 ARP stands for Address Resolution Protocol.
 This protocol is used to resolve MAC Address for a given IP Adress.
 This programme allows you to run a basic Man In The Midddle Attack by altering the ARP Tables of both the target and the Router.
-On COmpletion of the task the ARP tables are restored.
+On Completion of the task the ARP tables are restored.